-- Clothing and jewelry must be free from obscenities, nudity, sexualized language/images, excessive violence, advertising or promoting alcohol or illegal drugs, and words/phrases/symbols equated with hate or discrimination of others - Clothing must cover a student's front, side and back torso, and undergarments - Clothing cannot be overtly see-through - Footwear must be worn at all times in accordance with Massachusetts state law changed/modified.
+- Clothing and jewelry must be free from obscenities, nudity, sexualized language/images, excessive violence, advertising or promoting alcohol or illegal drugs, and words/phrases/symbols equated with hate or discrimination of others - Clothing with double entendre messaging is subject to administration approval - Clothing must cover a student's front, side and back torso, and undergarments - Clothing cannot be overtly see-through - Footwear must be worn at all times in accordance with Massachusetts state law

+Clothing that does not meet the above standards or is deemed inappropriate by an administrator will need to be changed/modified.
 Concerns about the Dress Code will be addressed by the Human Rights Officer or designee.
 Ongoing concerns or issues related to a student's choices-in regards to the dress code-will be addressed by the student's counselor.